aerial and paper nesting wasps

 Bald faced hornet

-The name bald-faced hornet is actually a misnomer since they are not hornets, but are, in fact, also wasps.
+The name bald-faced hornet is actually a misnomer since they are not hornets but are, in fact, also wasps.

-bald faced hornet nestBald-faced hornets are distinguished from other yellow jackets primarily by their black and white coloring rather than the usual black and yellow.
-They are also slightly larger than most wasp species at about .75 inches in length.
+bald faced hornet nestBald-faced hornets are distinguished from other yellow jackets primarily by their black-and-white coloring rather than the usual black-and-yellow.
+They are also slightly larger than most wasp species, at about .75 inches in length.

 The egg-shaped nests that bald-faced hornets create can get very large.
 Like the yellow jackets, bald-faced hornets chew wood fiber and mix it with their saliva to create a pulpy substance to create their nests.
 These wasps can be very territorial and aggressive when threatened.